CypherVault/ESE-345-PMU-PROJECT/README.md

 This work is of Christopher Nielsen and Uma Sivadasan and all code was ran and tested in a Windows 10 environemnt on Aldec HDL 14.

+The Synthizing of the VHDL logic was done with Synplify Pro for the ahrdware platform of a Lattice MachX03L (LCMOX3L_6900C : BG256C : -5).

 Warnings and Disclaimers
 THESE FILES ARE PROVIDED FOR REFERENCE USE ONLY.